edgeandnode/contracts-challenge/README.md

 ### 3) Interact with the contract

-Create a script (or a Hardhat task) to query the total amount of ETH held in the contract.
+Create a script (or a Hardhat task) to query the total amount of ETH held in the contract and any other thing you find interesting.

 _You can use any library you prefer: Ethers.js, Web3.js, Web3.py, eth-brownie_